-Every day, the team gets together for a quick synchronization point: a short, informal chance to make everyone aware of who’s doing what today, if we’re on track, what problems we may be facing, and what business value tasks we’re completing.
+Every day, the team gets together for a quick synchronization point: a short, informal chance to make everyone aware of what’s been learned, what’s been fixed, who’s doing what today, if we’re on track, what problems we may be facing, and what business value tasks we’re completing.

 This is a simple exercise in shared communication.
-The whole point is to have each team member quickly share what they’ve accomplished, what they plan on completing today, and what problems are cropping up.
+The whole point is to have each team member quickly share what they’ve accomplished, what they plan on contributing today, and what problems may crop up.

 Airing this information helps reduce risk and increase collaboration, and increases transparency to executives and other areas of the organization.

 Team lead/manager actively notes and works on clearing blocking issues (+5pts)

 By now this practice might look familiar to you as the “Daily Standup” from Scrum.
 The TeamSync is not the same thing as a Daily Standup.
 So to avoid confusion, we’re using a different name to clarify and to emphasize its purpose: this is a sync point for the team.
 It needs to helpful to the team.
 It’s not a status report for management or stakeholders.
 The actual questions don’t need to be set in stone.
 It does need to be quick and helpful.